 So, stick to water and maybe green tea (of course without milk and sugar).

 Das it! for this post.

-In summary what I’ve been trying to explain since morning is:
+In summary, what I have been trying to say since morning are:

 - The one and ONLY requirement to lose weight is a calorie deficit ( i.e calorie Reduction) to put it in another way eat and drink a little less calorie than your body needs daily and you’ll lose weight.